Vegan Napoleon Dessert Recipe

 - Spread the vanilla custard on top and cover with the top layer of puff pastry.

 - Refrigerate for 3-4 hours until set.
 Use a serrated knife and cut into 10 rectangles or 8 squares to your liking.
-Dust with powder sugar and serve!
+Dust with powder sugar and serve!2 tbsp powdered sugar for dusting

 Notes

-- If using turmeric make sure to start with a tiny pinch 1/8 teaspoon and work your way up to 1/4 teaspoon.
-The more turmeric the more golden your custard will be.
+- COLOR - If using turmeric make sure to start with a tiny pinch 1/8 teaspoon and work your way up to 1/4 teaspoon.
+The more turmeric the more golden yellow your custard will become.

 Nutrition